hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 4. Name the file and export it in **.p12** extension.
 5. Protect the file with a strong password.
+6. Send a mail to support@hipay.com and include the file.

 ### Edit App ID